There are three crucial components to elevating your career:

-- Professional and business savvy
+- Having professional and business savvy

-- Clear goals and an actionable strategy
+- Creating clear goals and an actionable strategy